 - Basics of Energy and Environment: Conservation, environmental pollution, and degradation, Climate Change, Environmental impact assessment

 - Basics of Material Science and Engineering

-- Information and Communication Technologies (ICT) based tools and their applications in Engineering such as networking, e-governance and technology based education.
+- Information and Communication Technologies (ICT) based tools and their applications in Engineering such as networking, e-governance, and technology-based education.

-- Ethics and values in Engineering profession
+- Ethics and values in the Engineering profession

-Note: The paper in General Studies and Engineering Aptitude will include Knowledge of relevant topics as may be expected from an engineeringgraduate, without special study.
+Note: The paper in General Studies and Engineering Aptitude will include Knowledge of relevant topics as may be expected from an engineering graduate, without special study.
 Questions from all the 10 topics mentioned above shall be set.
 Marks for each Topic may range from 5% to 15% of the total marks in the paper.

 2. Civil Engineering

 Contents for syllabus of both the Papers together for Stage-I objective type Paper–II and separately for Stage-II Conventional type Paper-I and Paper – II

 Stone, Lime, Glass, Plastics, Steel, FRP, Ceramics, Aluminum, Fly Ash, Basic Admixtures, Timber, Bricks and Aggregates: Classification, properties and selection criteria; Cement: Types, Composition, Properties, Uses, Specifications and various Tests; Lime & Cement Mortars and Concrete: Properties and various Tests; Design of Concrete Mixes: Proportioning of aggregates and methods of mix design.

 Elastic constants, Stress, plane stress, Strains, plane strain, Mohr’s circle of stress and strain, Elastic theories of failure, Principal Stresses, Bending, Shear and Torsion.